Boiler efficiency

 Repairing or augmenting insulation can reduce heat loss through boiler walls and piping.

-7. Automatic Blowdown Control
+7. Automatic Blowdown Control for boiler efficiency

 Uncontrolled continuous blowdown is very wasteful.
 Automatic blowdown controls can be installed that sense and respond to boiler water conductivity and pH.
 A 10% blow down in a 15 kg/cm2 boiler results in 3% efficiency loss.